Stuff by Hilary Duff: 2006–2008

-On April 5, 2007, it was announced that the singer and actress had partnered with the McCall Pattern Company to create a line of fashion sewing crafts and patterns for girls sized 3-16.
+On April 5, 2007, it was announced that Duff had partnered with the McCall Pattern Company to create a line of fashion sewing crafts and patterns for girls sized 3-16.
 The patterns, which were based on the spring 2007 Stuff by Hilary Duff line, were released in Canada in late March.
 Each product, which retailed for about $12 CAN, contained instructions for three or four pieces, including hoodies, pants, skirts and tops.
 Later that same month, it was announced that Duff had teamed up with Motive Eyewear to launch a new line of eyewear under the Stuff by Hilary Duff label.

 On August 8, 2007, it was announced that Duff had partnered with Michaels to create a line of fashion crafts under the Stuff by Hilary Duff label.
 The "Design It Yourself" line featured 40,000 products, including fashion accessories and embellishments (such as chain link bracelets and necklaces and vintage-inspired charms) that were designed to "inspire customers to reinvent existing products or clothing".
 Duff used the brand's sportswear collection as a starting point, choosing her "favorite trims, details and graphics for charms, patches and iron-on transfer".
 The crafts were available in more than 900 Michaels stores in North America, starting on August 26.